A Graph Neural Network Simulation of Dispersed Systems: Sample Dataset Generation

+We could also consider other types of interactions, such as hydrodynamics, or electrostatics for systems involving charged particles or ions.
+However, the Lennard-Jones interactions used in this toy model provide sufficient complexity in terms of stiffness and spatial dependence to serve the main goal of rigorously testing the GNN.
+The primary focus here is not to develop a highly accurate physical model, but to generate suitable datasets for the GNN's evaluation.
+In this context, the GNN will ultimately focus on learning from the data, irrespective of the specific physical model used to generate it.
+Nonetheless, in cases where the nature of interactions significantly differs, it may be necessary to adjust the network architecture or features to ensure effective learning.

-We impose solid-wall boundary conditions with an energy loss ratio $\gamma\in(0,1]$; i.e., upon each collision to a wall, the kinetic energy of the colliding particle is reduced to $\gamma$ multiplied to its pre-collision value.
+To complete the description of the toy model, we impose solid-wall (i.e., no overlap upon collision) boundary conditions with an energy loss ratio $\gamma\in(0,1]$; i.e., upon each collision with a wall, the kinetic energy of the colliding particle is reduced to $\gamma$ times its pre-collision value.
 For simplicity we suppose that this energy loss affects both velocity components equally, so that the post-collision velocity is scaled by $\sqrt{\gamma}$.
 Furthermore, the direction of the particle motion after collision is determined by assuming a mirror reflection from the wall.
-If we denote the velocity vectors before and after collision by $\V{v}$ and $\V{v}'$, respectively, then such a reflection can be expressed as
+Denoting the velocity vectors before and after collision as $\V{v}$ and $\V{v}'$, respectively, this reflection can be expressed as

 where $\hat{\V{n}}$ is the normal unit vector pointing into the domain.